Dahlia Flower Types: A Guide to Groups and Classification

 From anemone to waterlily forms, you’re sure to find a few new favorites to brighten up your late season landscape – tell us about your selection in the comments section below!

-And for more know-how on growing dahlias, be sure to add these articles to your reading list:
+And for more information about growing dahlias in your garden, be sure to add these articles to your reading list:

 Photo of author